GiovaneIwamoto/planner-api/README.md

 ### **FILTERED EVENTS**

-This topic was created with the aim to explain better `filteredEvents` function in case there are doubts about how this works.
+This topic was created with the aim to explain better _filteredEvents_ function in case there are doubts about how this works.

 - That code part filters the events array to find the events whose day of the week matches the value of the id or weekday passed in the request parameters.
-To do this, it creates a new Date object from the event's `dateTime` property and then uses `getUTCDay()` to get the index of the day of the week.
-Finally, it returns `eventDayOfTheWeek === req.params.idOrWeekDay`, meaning that the filtered events will only include those whose day of the week matches `req.params.idOrWeekday`.
+To do this, it creates a new Date object from the event's _dateTime_ property and then uses _getUTCDay()_ to get the index of the day of the week.
+Finally, it returns `eventDayOfTheWeek === req.params.idOrWeekDay`, meaning that the filtered events will only include those whose day of the week matches _req.params.idOrWeekday_.

 ---

 ### **IMPORTANT CONSIDERATION**

+> [!CAUTION]
-- This topic is a warning for those who wants to implement planner-api to some ongoing project.
+> This topic is a warning for those who wants to implement planner-api to some ongoing project.
 It is important to alert that some features may not work freely in some cases because of the way it was implemented in this project.

-- If the list of events are empty at `events.json` file, it is not possible to create a new event because the process of creating a fresh one needs a previous event with an id declared to generate it.
-At `createEvent` the id is calculated based on `events[events.length - 1]._id + 1` so, to resolve that problem, you have to manually insert some event with any start id of your choice.
+- If the list of events are empty at _events.json_ file, it is not possible to create a new event because the process of creating a fresh one needs a previous event with an id declared to generate it.
+At _createEvent_ the id is calculated based on `events[events.length - 1]._id + 1` so, to resolve that problem, you have to manually insert some event with any start id of your choice.

 ---